 Selected Awards and Honors

-- Hetényi Award for best research paper published in Experimental Mechanics (Experimental Mechanics) 2015
+- Hetényi Award for best research paper published in Experimental Mechanics in 2014 (Experimental Mechanics) 2015

 - Haythornthwaite Research Initiation Grant from ASME Applied Mechanics Division 2013